-6. I understand that the Green Bay Film Festival and Film Green Bay are not responsible for any type of damage to or loss of the print during screenings, at any other time during the course of the Festival, while the film is in the Festival's possession or while en route to or from the Festival, and I release Green Bay Film Festival and Film Green Bay from any and all liabilities regarding damage to or loss of the print while en route to/from the Festival or while it is in their possession.
+9. The Festival does not ask a printed disc of my film.
+I understand that should I send GBFF/ FGB a disc, they are not responsible for any type of damage to or loss of the print during screenings, at any other time during the course of the Festival, while the film is in the Festival's possession or while en route to or from the Festival, and I release GBFF/ FGB from any and all liabilities regarding damage to or loss of the print while en route to/from the Festival or while it is in their possession.

-10. I am aware Festival may provide critics an opportunity to review films prior to the Festival.
+12. I am aware Festival may provide critics an opportunity to review films prior to the Festival.

 13. The Festival highly recommends your attendance at the Festival.
 Should the Festival release any information (such as nominations or winners) prior to the festival, and/or you are contacted with regard to this information, you will be required to provide information of who will be accepting this award.

 14. In the event the designated party (named above) is unable to attend the awards ceremony; I understand that the director and/or producer of the film as listed in the credits of the film may accept any and all awards in their stead.